 Despite Aracaré's best efforts the Spanish made it back to

-- December 1542: Another leaves Asunció and is attacked by
+- December 1542: Another expedition leaves Asunció and is attacked by

 Aracaré in the back country.
-Aracaré iss declared a "principal enemy" and
+Aracaré was declared a principal enemy and

 sentenced to death.
 When Aracaré was captured Cabeza de Vaca